kgbcupcake/CupCakesHub/README.md

 #									CupCakesHub

 ## Description:
+#### This is a complete rebuild of my original game manager.
+I decided to just call it cupcakes hub
 #### So this is just a simple program That always you to have all your Game's and Program's in one place
 #### There is nothing special about this program...
 Will be adding more as i learn more C#
 #### This program uses Terminal.Gui for some of the Gui stuff, This is a new Feature  i think will go good with this Manager Hub

 =======
 ## Some Useful Info